solliancenet/tech-immersion-data-ai/environment-setup/ai/1/README.md

 # Bot framework setup

-Complete the steps below to prepare the environment for the [Day 2, Experience 1](../../../day2-exp1/README.md) lab.
+Complete the steps below to prepare the environment for the [AI, Experience 1](../../../ai-exp1/README.md) lab.

 ## Pre-requisites